 The next time you are given instructions, verbal or written, for a large assignment, think carefully about what you are going to do.
 Write down your plans in point form if it helps.
 Then describe or show your plans to the teacher well before the assignment is due.
-The feedback you get will help with ideas and with getting the best grade possible.
+Teachers always appreciate well-thought-out questions like this.

-- If a teacher is not providing the feedback you need, try to get it from a counselor, another teacher or your parents. - Find out if any of your teachers make their classrooms available for studying before or after school.
+- ☐ If a teacher is not providing the feedback you need, try to get it from a counselor, another teacher or your parents. - Find out if any of your teachers make their classrooms available for studying before or after school.
 Or, you may be able to use the school library.
 This will make a teacher available if any questions come up while you are working.